cubetech/wpplugin.font-resizer/readme.txt

 = How can i use the plugin without the widget? =
 Use this snippet of PHP code (in your theme or somewhere): &lt;?php if(function_exists('fontResizer_place')) { fontResizer_place(); } ?&gt;

+= How can i change the color of the A's? =
+With CSS in your theme.
+Use something like:
+li.fontResizer > a { color: blue; }

 = Are there more FAQ? =
 Not yet, no. But feel free to contact us if you have a question! info@cubetech.ch